Check My Driving Licence Points: View Status And Points

 How To Check Your Endorsement Details?

-The offence date refers to when the incident occurred.
-The conviction date refers to when the court or authority finalized the penalty.
+Inside the DVLA dashboard, the endorsement section displays four critical data points: offence code, offence date, conviction date, and points issued.
+The offence date marks when the incident occurred.
+The conviction date marks when the court or authority finalised the penalty.

 Incorrect Endorsement Details On Your Licence?